Cytnx-dev/Cytnx/docs/source/example/iDMRG.rst

 **By : Hsu Ke, Kai-Hsin Wu**

-In the previous example we demostrated how the finite size DMRG is implemented, Here we present the infinite system size DMRG (iDMRG) scheme, which grows the lattice by one or more sites each iteration, at the fixed point, a translationally invariant wavefunction is produced.
+In the previous example we demostrated how the finite size DMRG is implemented, Here we present the infinite system size DMRG (iDMRG) scheme which consider the system with *infinite boundary condition*:cite:`ibdry`, where the bondaries (enviroments) are grows the lattice by one or more sites each iteration, at the fixed point, a translationally invariant wavefunction is produced.

 In another algorithm of infinite size simulation, iTEBD, a properly converged state requires careful scaling of the time-step to zero, a DMRG approach where an efficient local eigensolver is used to find a variationally optimal state ought to be much more robust and efficient.
-There are also disadavatages for iDMRG, we recommend the interested reader to refer to the paper of iDMRG or benchmarks made in the paper of a more powerful algorithm VUMPS.
+There are also disadavatages for iDMRG, we recommend the interested reader to refer to the paper of iDMRG or benchmarks made in the relevant papers.

 Here, we use a 1D transverse field Ising model (TFIM) as a simple example to show how to implement iDMRG algorithm in Cytnx and get the infinite system size (variational) ground state.